GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 ---

-I have to figure out which tools I need.
-Download and install them.
-And use the right version for the right project.
+I have to figure out which tools I need, download and install them, and make sure I use the correct version for each project.
 This is hard! ☹️

 ---

-* I don't want to figure out which tools I need.
-The project should provide a list.
+* I don't want to figure out which tools I need &mdash; the project should provide a list.
-* I don't want to install the tools system wide to avoid conflicts with other versions for other projects.
+* I don't want to install the tools system-wide, to avoid version conflicts with other projects.

 ---